Hey! This site is reader-supported and we earn commissions if you purchase products from retailers after clicking on a link from our site.

 Have you ever stored your RV for a period of time only to return to it and find that your camper battery was dead?
 This is not an uncommon problem for RVers as many appliances and gadgets in your RV are “vampires” or parasitic.
 What does that mean?
 It means that regardless of whether or not you’re boondocking or just storing your RV, there’s usually a power drain on your batteries.
 Simple little things such as a clock on your microwave oven or conventional stove can be gradually reducing the power supply in your battery bank.
 Many appliances in your motorhome or camper never completely shut off even when you turn them off.
 Instead, they go into a standby mode.
 This is quite common for onboard stereo and entertainment systems.
 Even a cell phone or laptop battery charger will continue to draw power regardless of it’s charging you device or not.
 Simply put, it’s draining your battery of precious power that you may need to comfortably stay in your RV while you’re off-grid.

 Also, draining your lead acid-based batteries below 50% can severely reduce the life expectancy of those batteries.
-Additionally, over-charging can be equally detrimental as well, so it’s important that you keep these two factors well balanced if you want to get the most use out of your batters.
+Additionally, over-charging can be equally detrimental as well, so it’s important that you keep these two factors well balanced if you want to get the most use out of your batteries.

 What can I do to prevent a parasitic draw on my battery when I’m not using my RV?